By MARYA SALAMAT

 Speaking at the picket protest, former Anakpawis Rep. Fernando Hicap emphasized that social security is a social service.
 It is not supposed to be treated or run like a business.
-But he noted that the economic team of President Duterte, much like that of former President Aquino, is treating the SSS funds as if these were mostly just for enriching a few rather than helping the millions who actually worked built up the funds.
+But he noted that the economic team of President Duterte, much like that of former President Aquino, is treating the SSS funds as if these were mostly just for enriching a few rather than helping the millions who actually built up the funds.

 In a statement, Anakpawis also belied the claims of Socioeconomic Planning Secretary Ernesto M. Pernia and Budget Secretary Benjamin Diokno.
 These officials said it is not the taxpayer’s duty to shoulder the needs of the pensioners, and that the pension hike is not feasible.
-Along with Pernia’s warning that the pension hike would inevitably need a corresponding increase in the contribution of SSS members, all these, according to Anakpawis Rep. Ariel Casilao, are the very same “twisted and brazenly anti-people” justification used by the Aquino administration.
+Along with Pernia’s warning that the pension hike would inevitably need a corresponding increase in the contribution of SSS members, all these, according to Anakpawis Rep. Ariel Casilao, are the very same “twisted and brazenly anti-people” justifications used by the Aquino administration.

 The Anakpawis Partylist Representative said statements like these only reveal how the Philippine government is more in service of capitalists than the working poor and the majority.

-“Government has always been wary of providing the people with much needed support but is ever ready to ensure the profit of foreign investors through various forms of incentives including providing sovereign guarantees to private multinational corporations,” Casilao said.
+“Government has always been wary of providing the people with much-needed support but is ever ready to ensure the profit of foreign investors through various forms of incentives including providing sovereign guarantees to private multinational corporations,” Casilao said.

 Anakpawis and the rest of the progressive partylist groups under the Makabayan bloc find it hard to accept the ease with which the government can allot billions of pesos in public funds to guarantee the profits of companies in private-public partnership projects.
-Yet, when it comes to allotting funds to fulfill the mandate of the Social Security System, finance officials suddenly become tightfisted.
+Yet, when it comes to allotting funds to fulfill the mandate of the Social Security System, finance officials are tightfisted.

-The progressive partylist groups also refuse to swallow the excuse dished out by Budget Secretary Diokno who wants the public to distinguish between candidate Duterte and President Duterte.
+The progressive partylist groups also refuse to swallow the excuses dished out by Budget Secretary Diokno who wants the public to distinguish between candidate Duterte and President Duterte.
 Diokno said in a press conference that candidates could promise some things without fulfilling it.